grblHAL/Plugin_networking/README.md

 #### Credits:

-Parts of WsStream.c are pulled from [patch 9525](http://savannah.nongnu.org/patch/?9525) by Sakari Kapanen.
+Parts of _websocket.c_ are pulled from [patch 9525](http://savannah.nongnu.org/patch/?9525) by Sakari Kapanen.

-base64.c, sha1.c by Brad Conte, pulled from from the same patch as mentioned above.
+_base64.c_, _sha1.c_ by Brad Conte, pulled from from the same patch as mentioned above.

 [multipartparser.c](https://github.com/francoiscolas/multipart-parser) by Fran&ccedil;ois Colas.